Federal Minimum Wage History by Year

 Where the federal minimum stands today

 The federal minimum wage remains at $7.25, unchanged since 2009.
 The 17-year freeze is unprecedented in FLSA history.
-Roughly 1.6% of hourly workers earn at or below the federal minimum (BLS Current Population Survey 2024), down from 6% in 2010 - largely because state minimums have risen and labor markets have tightened.
-Multiple federal proposals have been introduced to raise the minimum (most prominently the Raise the Wage Act, which would phase to $17 by 2028) but none has passed.
+In the 2024 Current Population Survey, 1.0% of hourly paid workers reported earnings at or below the federal minimum, down from 6.0% in 2010.
+The BLS measure does not determine FLSA coverage and excludes tips, overtime, and commissions.
+Multiple federal proposals have been introduced since 2009, but none has changed the statutory rate.

 Things you might not know